 \subsection{Screened-Poisson Equation}

-Exact solutions for surface PDEs can also be derived on more complex surfaces defined as level-sets.
+Exact solutions for manifold PDEs can also be derived on more complex manifolds defined as level sets.
 Consider the screened-Poisson problem in Section 4.6.5 of \cite{Chen2015}, which was inspired by an example by \citet{dziuk1988finite}.
 The surface is defined as $\S = \{\x \in \mathbb{R}^3 \;|\; (x_1 - x_3^2)^2 + x_2^2 + x_3^2 = 1 \},$ which we refer to as the Dziuk surface.